James Longstreet: July 1–2

 Longstreet's actions at the Battle of Gettysburg would become the centerpiece of lasting controversy.
-Longstreet arrived on the battlefield at about 4:30p.m on the first day, July 1, 1863, hours ahead of his troops.
+Longstreet arrived on the battlefield at about 4:30 P.M. on the first day, July 1, 1863, hours ahead of his troops.
 Lee had not intended to fight before his army was fully concentrated, but chance and decisions by A.P.
 Hill, whose troops were the first to be engaged, brought on the confrontation.
 The battle on the first day was a strong Confederate victory.
 Two Union corps had been driven by Ewell and Hill from their positions north of Gettysburg back through the town into defensive positions on the heights to the south.
 Meeting with Lee, Longstreet was concerned about the strength of the Union defensive position on elevated ground and advocated a strategic movement around their left flank, to "secure good ground between him and his capital", which would presumably compel Meade to attack defensive positions erected by the Confederates.
 Instead, Lee exclaimed, "If the enemy is there tomorrow, I will attack him."
 Longstreet replied, "If he is there tomorrow it is because he wants you to attack."
 Lee, energized by the success of his army that day, again refused.
 Longstreet suggested an immediate assault on the federal positions, but Lee insisted on waiting for Hood and McLaws, who were marching towards Gettysburg on the Chambersburg Pike.
 Longstreet sent a courier down the Cashtown Road to hurry them along.
 They eventually bivouacked about four miles (6.4 km) behind the lines.
 Pickett was performing rearguard duty in Cashtown and would not be ready to move until morning.
 A major blunder occurred when Ewell failed to seize the heights on Cemetery Hill after being ordered to do so "if practicable" by Lee.

 Lee's plan for July 2 called for Longstreet to attack the Union's left flank, to be followed by Hill's attack on Cemetery Ridge near the center, while Ewell demonstrated on the Union right.
 Longstreet again argued for a flanking maneuver around the Union left, but Lee rejected his plan.
 Longstreet was not ready to attack as early as Lee envisioned.
 He received permission from Lee to wait for Law's brigade of Hood's division to reach the field before advancing.
 Law marched his men quickly, covering 28 mi in eleven hours, but did not arrive until noon.
 Three of Longstreet's brigades were still in march column some distance from their designated positions.
 Longstreet's soldiers were forced to take a long detour while approaching the enemy position, misled by inadequate reconnaissance that failed to identify a completely concealed route.